palcodes/paldotcodes/content/posts/Year-in-Review-2021.md

 ]
 +++

-## Year in Review - 2021

-Instead of making this very similar to how everyone does their version of the year review, I decided to record my thoughts throughout the year, whenever I felt like I had something to jot down or maybe an experience worth sharing through my writings.
+This is a collection of my learnings & experiences throughout the year 2021 and the processes I want to see myself building through 2022.

 Just got back from a run.
 I’ve been in Pune about a month now for work and this is sort of my first experience living away from the family.
 After having been stuck at home turning 21 in the middle of a pandemic, this felt like a great getaway.
 And it is.
 Learning so much about myself, through the habits I’ve built over the two weeks to let myself focus and form a good balance between life and work here.